veggiemonk/awesome-docker/README.md

 * [Cyclone](https://github.com/caicloud/cyclone) - A cloud native CI/CD platform built for container workflow by [@caicloud](https://github.com/caicloud).
 * [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.
 * [Dockunit](https://github.com/dockunit/platform) - Docker based integration tests.
 A simple Node based utility for running Docker based unit tests.
 By [@dockunit](https://github.com/dockunit)
+* [DockerSpec](https://github.com/zuazo/dockerspec) - A small Ruby Gem to run RSpec and Serverspec, Infrataster and Capybara tests against Dockerfiles or Docker images easily.
 * [Drone](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.
 * [GitLab CI](https://about.gitlab.com/gitlab-ci/) - GitLab has integrated CI to test, build and deploy your code with the use of GitLab runners.
 * [GOCD-Docker](https://github.com/gocd/gocd-docker)Go Server and Agent in docker containers to provision.